10 Must-Read Books for Aspiring Real Estate Moguls

 1. The Millionaire Real Estate Agent by Gary Keller

-Ok, I know this one is a cliché, but hear me out.
-The Millionaire Real Estate Agent is a classic for a reason.
-I’ve read it several times throughout my career and will continue to read it periodically because it is such a fantastic foundation for understanding how to build a real estate business from the ground up.
+Yeah I know everyone talks about this one, but listen up.
+The Millionaire Real Estate Agent is totally worth all the hype.
+Me personally, I’ve gone through it multiple times in my career and keep coming back to it because it shows you exactly how to build up a real estate business from scratch.

 Link: https://www.amazon.com/Millionaire-Real-Estate-Agent-About/dp/0071444041